See our retirement products

 Does a TTR Income account convert to a Choice Income account?

 Yes.
-If your client meets a condition of release, their TTR Income account may be converted to a Choice Income account.
+If your client turns 65, or we receive a Retired or stopped working after turning 60 form, the TTR Income account will be converted to a Choice Income account.
 Your client doesn’t need to set up a new account.
 Their login details and account number will stay the same.

 Additionally, if the member had an AustralianSuper accumulation/super account before moving to a TTR Income account, their whole account history is taken into account when Balance Booster is calculated.